CS253-F20/project-cyoagen/Docs/iteration_report_3.md

         - Completed By: Drew

 - Created frontend code for creating a title and description for a game
-    - Wrote HTML and CSS code for a page where the user can input a title and description for their game.
+    - Wrote HTML and CSS code for a page where the user can input a title and description for their game
         - Completed By: Drew

 - Created backend code for creating a title and description for a game